Yzena Open License 0.1

 To establish intent.
 If these licenses have to be tested in court, then if my intent is clear, that can help judges and juries resolve ambiguities and decide if a license violation happened.

-The GPL did the same thing.
-However, in that case, the license includes the intent in the Preamble to the license, which muddies the waters.
-The reason for this is because if the Preamble conflicts with another part of the license, which part wins?
+The GPL and AGPL did the same thing.
+However, in those cases, the licenses include the intent in the preambles to the licenses, which muddies the waters.
+The reason for this is because if the preamble conflicts with another part of the license, which part wins?

 To stop that from happening, I set forth my intent in this FAQ, but I also explicitly made it a separate document (in the repository).
 That way, if the FAQ conflicts with the license, the license wins hands down.